| | |

 Century design.
 Then there is the Chil Song Kum, or seven star sword, originally

 made between 1561 and 1597.
 On the blade are etched, indeed, seven stars.
 What makes this sword really unique is that two swords fit into one scabbard.
 They are a perfectly matched pair.
+These

 fore mentioned swords are collectors’ items.
+Asked

 about their most popular swords they said two swords in particular have the highest sales volume.
+First

 is the “Sam-kakdo” a really sharp sword with a rather thin blade.
 It’s

 mainly used by Hedong Kumdo people who practice Poomses (pre-arranged sequences of attack and defense movements) with it.
 It is also good for the practice of slicing through bundles of tightly bound straw.
+Second

 is the Yuk-kakdo, a sword with a thicker back used by both Hedong and Taehan Kumdo people for practice for Poomses and slicing